Kaesong Industrial Region: Transport

-There are two modes of travel to Kaesŏng, road and rail.
+Two modes of travel lead to Kaesŏng, road and rail.
+Transportation links with South Korea were severed in October 2024, when North Korea dug trenches across roads and rail lines going to South Korea.

 Rail

 Kaesŏng Industrial Region is served by Korean State Railway from Panmun Station through the Pyongbu Line.
-There is rail access to South Korea (operated by Korail) via the Gyeongui Line but it is not known what restrictions apply.
+Rail access to South Korea (operated by Korail) was via the Gyeongui Line.
 An agreement to re-establish rail freight services was made in November 2007.

 The closest station in South Korea is Dorasan Station, from which road access can be taken.

 Road

-Limited road access is available for workers from South Korea via South Korea National Route 1 to the DMZ and then into Kaesŏng via Asian Highway 1 in the North.
-The route between the two highways is a paved road and part of the AH1 network.
-There are no connecting roads en route and a turnaround is available only in the South before entering the North.
-Access to the road is closed if there are restrictions from checkpoints upon entering the DMZ.
+Limited road access was available for workers from South Korea via South Korea National Route 1 to the DMZ and then into Kaesŏng via Asian Highway 1 in the North.
+The route between the two highways was a paved road and part of the AH1 network.
+No connecting roads exist en route and a turnaround was available only in the South before entering the North.

 Air

-There is no option of air travel available from Kaesŏng to the South.
+Air travel from Kaesŏng to the South is not an available option.
 Sohung South Airport is the closest airport to Kaesŏng in the North, but it serves no South Korea-bound flights.

 The closest airports in the South are Gimpo International Airport and Incheon International Airport, from which road access can be taken to the industrial region.